 Larson is quick to admit that our culture generally provides us with no road map for assessing ourselves or our relationships.
 And some people are just too narcissistic to admit they had any role in the failure of a prior relationship.
 They’ll never come to an understanding of what went wrong.
 That makes them lousy bets as new partners.

-But many people have no idea how to resolve the conflict; they in fact see it as a sign there’s something wrong with the relationship, as well as with their partner.
+But many people have no idea how to resolve the conflict.
+They in fact see it as a sign there’s something wrong with the relationship, as well as with their partner.
 With low expectations about their own ability to resolve relationship conflict, explains psychologist Clifford Notarius, Ph.D., people go into alarm mode.
-The resulting high levels of physiological arousal distort couple communication even further and prevent any learning from taking place.
+The resulting high levels of arousal distort couple communication even further and prevent any learning from taking place.
 “When a husband then hears ‘let’s talk about money,’ he knows what’s coming,” says Notarius.
 “He doesn’t think something different can happen.
 He shuts down.”

 “You’ll be disappointed—but that opens the potential for a relationship to evolve into something wonderful: a developmental journey of adult growth.
-Only in supportive relationships can we deal with our own personal demons and life disappointments.
+Only in supportive relationships can we deal with our own personal life disappointments.
 The next stage of relationships brings the knowledge of having a partner who’ll be there no matter what, who can sit through your personal struggle for the hundredth time and support you.
 The promise of long-term relationships is the sharing of the secret self.”

 Yet prospective remarriage partners need to build a relationship slowly, experts agree. ” They need to know each other individually and jointly,” says Robert F. Stahmann, Ph.D., professor of family sciences and head of a Marriage Preparation Research Project.
 “They need to know each other’s expectations.”
 They need time for bonding as a couple, because that relationship will be under stress through all the links to the past that will inhabit their present, none more tangible than children and stepchildren.

 Although feelings develop very quickly, courtship should be prolonged.
-It’s essential to allow enough time for the cognitive and emotional reorganization that has to take place.
+It’s essential to allow enough time for the emotional reorganization that has to take place.
 Says Love, “you’ve got to replace the image in your head of what a man or a woman is like based on your ex.
 It happens piece by piece, as with a jigsaw puzzle, not like a computer with the flick of a switch.”

 Typically, when choosing a mate the second time around, people look for traits and tendencies exactly opposite to those of their first partner.
-A woman whose first husband was serious and determined will tend to look for someone who is a lot more fun.
+A woman whose first husband was serious will tend to look for someone who is a lot more fun.
 “Unfortunately,” observes Howard K. Markman, Ph.D., “they’re looking at the wrong factors.”
 At the University of Denver, Markman and his colleagues are videotaping couples in a second marriage who were also studied in a first marriage.